AWcoder/MisfitsUnited/README.md

 ### Yearly Dues ###

 - After the first year there is a yearly total of $40 that must be paid 2 weeks before the start of the yearly rookie draft.
-- Dues must also be paid for any year a team trades draft picks in.
 - Dues will be collected via leagesafe.com

 ### Penalties ###